Here are the key points from the manifestos of the main parties:

 The reforms were immediately called the "dementia tax", forcing May to announce there would be a cap on the total amount any one person would pay, coinciding with a plunge in her polling lead.

-Labour: The party has pledged £30 billion of extra funding for the National Health Service and £8 billion for care services over the next parliament.
+Labour: The party has pledged 30 billion pounds of extra funding for the National Health Service and 8 billion pounds for care services over the next parliament.

 Independent think-tank the IFS has said the tax rates needed to fund Labour's spending plans would be the highest for Britain in peacetime.

-Conservatives: The election has been overshadowed by three assailants hitting pedestrians and going on a stabbing rampage in the popular London Bridge area on Saturday in which seven people were killed, Britain's third attack in three months.
+Conservatives: The election has been overshadowed by an attack in which three assailants in a van mowed down pedestrians and went on a stabbing rampage in the popular London Bridge area on Saturday.
+Eight people were killed in Britain's third attack in three months.

 May has insisted that the Conservatives have increased counter-terrorism policing resources and has defended her decision to cut thousands of police jobs during her time as interior minister.

-On Sunday she promised to clamp down on Islamist extremism, particularly with more online regulation.
+On Sunday she promised to clamp down on terrorism, particularly with more online regulation.